The 401(k) Mistake That Could Cost You Millions in Retirement Savings

 1. It limits your lifetime earnings potential

 Save early and often is the mantra for many financial advisers for good reason.
-Due to compounding, the more you save and the longer you are invested, the greater your balance will be over time.
+Due to compounding, the more you save and the longer you're invested, the greater your balance will be over time.

-With compounding, interest earned on an investment is added to the principal amount, and then interest is calculated again on this new, larger amount.
-This process happens repeatedly over a set period, typically months or years, depending on the investment.
+With compounding, interest earned on an investment is added to the principal amount, then future interest is calculated on this new, larger amount.
+This process happens repeatedly over a set period, often months or years, depending on the investment.

 The longer you reduce contributions, the bigger the impact.
-If you reduce your contributions for six months, it won’t derail your retirement savings plans as much as if you kept a lower contribution rate for years or forever.
+If you reduce your contributions for six months, it won’t derail your retirement savings plans as much as if you kept a lower contribution rate for years.

-“If it’s short-term in nature, that doesn’t have a major effect, but if something becomes the new normal or habitual, it can have a significant effect over ten or twenty years because it decreases compounding,” says Milan.
+“If it’s short-term in nature, that doesn’t have a major effect, but if something becomes the new normal or habitual, it can have a significant effect over 10 or 20 years because it decreases compounding,” says Milan.

 2. You settle for less